wd-bootcamp/cohort-template/docs/challenge-workflow.md

 Please follow this workflow when working on challenges.
 It helps you practicing the git branches commands every day.
 Practice makes perfect!

-1. In the `challenges` repository, make sure you are on the `main` branch.
+1. In the `web-challenges` repository, make sure you are on the `main` branch.
 2. Create a folder with the name of the session.
 For example, `css-basic`.
 3. Navigate to the folder created in step 2, e.g., `css-basics`.
 4. Once you are inside the folder, download **all** the challenges.
-5. Navigate back to the main folder of the repository, `challenges`.
+5. Navigate back to the main folder of the repository, `web-challenges`.
 6. Add the files and create a commit:

    ```bash